Sean Ewing

 Sean Patrick Ewing (age 51) is an Irish entrepreneur involved in the fund management and yachting industries.
 He established FundsDirect in 1999 and co-founded Absolute Capital Management in 2004.
 In 2009 he acquired a majority stake in Pinmar, the world's largest yacht painting company, from the Ferretti Group.
 His wealth has been estimated at €95m and he has featured on the Irish Independent's Irish Rich List since 2010.

 Early life and career

-Ewing, a native of Donegal, was born the Irish seaport of Sligo in 1965 and attended Summerhill College.
+Ewing, a native of County Donegal, was born in Sligo in 1965 and attended Summerhill College.
 On leaving school, Ewing worked for his uncle's small engineering business in Letterkenny while studying accountancy at the University of Ulster.
 He was invited to run the investment arm of an Irish building society, developing its tax planning, financial planning and portfolio management services.
 This led to an opportunity to partner with Hichens, Harrison & Co, the oldest firm of stockbrokers in the City of London, to acquire IPS Capital Management, the Bristol-based fund management business.